jddeffendall/TodoListApplication/README.md

   * Offline database
   * Screenshots in README
 #### Screenshots
-The first page is the Menu, where you can choose the online or offline version, or view instructions and credits
+The first page is the menu, where you can choose the online or offline version, or view instructions and credits
 ![Menu](https://github.com/jddeffendall/TodoListApplication/blob/master/src/images/menu.PNG)

 To create an item, enter item title and due date in the following boxes, then press "Add To Schedule"